-This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Code
+This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Appeals Code and all other relevant legislation so that:

-- Parents know they must apply for a place and how and when to apply - Parents know what will happen after they apply - It is clear to all, including our school community, how many places are available - Our school community understands our admission procedures - We are committed to a fair, consistent and transparent admissions process
+- Parents know they must apply for a place and how and when to apply; - Parents know what will happen after they apply; - It is clear to all, including our school community, how many places are available; - Our school community understands our admission procedures; - We are committed to a fair, consistent and transparent admissions process.

-It should be read along with Devon County Council's Step by Step and In-Year Guides to Admissions, its Normal Round and In-Year Co-ordinated Admissions Schemes, its Fair Access Protocol and its Education Transport Policy.
+It should be read along with Devon County Council's Step by Step and In-Year Guides to Admissions, its Normal Round and In-Year Co-ordinated Admissions Schemes, its In-Year Fair Access Protocol and its Education Transport Policy.